SMTP stands for Simple Mail Transfer Protocol. It is the protocol mail systems use to submit and relay outbound email.

 ModeWhat it meansTypical port

-Submissionclient or app sends mail to an outbound provider or
+Submissionclient or app sends mail to an outbound provider587 or 465

 Teams get into trouble when they design application sending as if it were raw relay.
 Most apps should use authenticated submission, not open relay behavior.